jiipeezz/Router-cfg-automation/thesis.md

 ## 1.2 About this thesis

-This thesis is about finding the best and fastest way to configure Advantech B+B's mobile routers, in massive amounts.
+TThis thesis is about finding a fast, automated and efficient way to configure Advantech B+B's mobile routers.
 The expected outcome is a Python program that can configure the router and update a related excel file.
 Inside the Python program, shell commands will be used to help in configuration.
 The routers run Linux (Kernel 3.12.10+) operating system, and the Python version which will be used to run the program is 3.5.2.
 Two non-native Python modules are needed as well, paramiko (2.3.1) and openpyxl (2.3.0).

 There will be lots of code examples throughout the thesis.
 The idea is to build the program step by step and explain what is happening and why something is being done.
 Because the programm will be built step by step, each function will be tested separately, associated with screenshots of tests' output.
 In the end when everything seems to work as expected, all the code will be put together and tested.
 The final program can be found in Appendix and [here](autoconfig.py).